Jake Paul responds after ‘biggest b****’ Tommy Fury pulls out of boxing match

 The ‘Problem Child’ responded after the December 18 fight was called off and a rematch with Tyron Woodley was confirmed

-Jake Paul has hit out at Tommy Fury by calling him the “biggest b****” in boxing after the former Love Island star pulled out of their highly-anticipated fight due to injury.
+Jake Paul has hit out at Tommy Fury by calling him the “biggest b****” in boxing after the former Love Island star pulled out of their highly-anticipated fight due to injury and illness.

 Fury was set to face YouTube celebrity turned professional boxer Paul in Florida on December 18 but rumours that the fight was off began to swirl on Monday.